Um alle Funktionen des Forums nutzen zu können, sollten Sie sich registrieren. Wenn Sie schon regstriert sind, sollten Sie sich anmelden.

 FAO Squadron 42 Recruits.

-Welcome to May’s Squadron 42 development report.
-Enclosed you will find details on the latest progress made across the campaign, including capital ship behaviors, buddy AI, and FPS weapon AI.
+Welcome to June’s Squadron 42 development report.
+Enclosed you will find details on the latest progress made across the campaign, including relaxation activities, water tech, and electromagnetic gas clouds.

 Thank you for your continued support of Squadron 42.